ibramich3/STUDIO-MI/README.md

-Graphic Design
+-Graphic Design

 Custom visuals for logos, flyers, and ads that tell a brand's story.

-Web Development
+-Web Development

 Responsive websites that are visually appealing and optimized for all devices.

-Social Media Management
+-Social Media Management

 Helping brands shine on Instagram and TikTok through strategic planning and engaging content.

-Content Creation
+-Content Creation

 From ideation to publishing—content crafted to connect with audiences and drive interaction.

-Print-on-Demand & Printing
+-Print-on-Demand & Printing

 Designing graphics for merchandise, posters, banners, and large-format prints to bring creative visions to life.